 When Rog Law asked me to take his portrait, I somewhat flinched.
 It had been 3 years since I had done any serious portraiture.
 I had grown accustomed to interior design shoots, like the ones I do for Airbnb and my landscapes.
 I had forgotten how to coach and put the sitter at ease, things I use to be very familiar with.
 Landscapes don’t require that you talk and direct them.
 I wanted to take the challenge on but I felt a little out of practice.
-What’s great about […]

 Inspired by The Ambassadors by Hans Holbein, these portaits of Julien Smith were shot on 35 mm slide film with a Minolta camera, in 2010.
 They were in essence an experiment with a new medium and a new camera.
 I tried to create a 21st century rendition of The Ambassadors showcasing Julien Smith as an ambassador of technology, change and a futurist.
 These portraits show him in the midst of this transformation.
 I included a nice black and white one which I know will be Julien’s favorite.

 The old cathedral though falling apart is still a tourist destination the clock frozen in time at 12:30 when the earthquake struck and changed Nicaragua forever.
-Which one do you like better?

 With old industrial buildings lining the Lachine Canal, Saint Henri is an interesting neighbourhood to call home.

 What’s curious about these buildings is their unique and somewhat contrasting architecture.
 I have no idea what’s inside but the architecture of these buildings conveys two things, important and keep out.

 These two example are located in Montreal’s old port.
 Prime real estate.